-After spending several years fronting and touring with the Colorado based acid-funk band Isabelle Haze, he moved to Chicago and into a loft space on a block of Lake Street that would become famous in Chicago's underground lore.
+After spending several years fronting and touring with the Colorado based acid-funk band Isabelle Haze, in 1998 he moved to Chicago and into a loft space on a block of Lake Street that would become famous in Chicago's underground lore.
 Members of the band My Life With the Thrill Kill Kult lived in the loft next door, the band The Last Vegas who toured with Mötley Crüe lived one floor down, and a series of other artists and promoters from genres as diverse as hip hop, house, techno, breakbeat, punk, blues, and rock cycled through the lofts on the 600 block of Lake Street.
 The loft scene on the 600 block of Lake Street during the late 90s and 2000's was a vibrant melting pot of different underground music styles.

 In 2000 Bryan began playing guitar for Meg Lee Chin, the former lead singer/songwriter for Pigface.
 Between tour dates across opening for My Life With the Thrill Kill Kult and Martin Atkins’ Damage Manual across the U.S., Bryan began collaborating in the studio with fellow Lake Street loft residents, Jeremiah Seraphine, Monna Samuka, and Kevin Ford on deep house music as part of the Lake Street Project.
 Their studio sessions would produce the Billboard Club Play hit, Forever, spending more than 10 weeks on the chart.